ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 build();

-Once the device is connected to IBM IoT Foundation, the location can be updated by invoking the following method:
+Once the device is connected to IBM IoT Foundation, the location can be updated by invoking the following method,

 .. code:: java

 	deviceLocation.sendLocation();

-Later, any new location can be easily updated by changing the properties of the DeviceLocation object:
+Later, any new location can be easily updated by changing the properties of the DeviceLocation object,

 .. code:: java